chmouel/tekton-asa-code/README.md

 - By default all pull request are denied unless the repo owner is submitting them or explictely allowed.
+- Collaborators of a repository are automatically allowed to run the CI.
 - tekton-asa-code will try to find a `OWNERS` file at the root of the `.tekton` directory **in the main branch (i.e: main) not in the submitted PR**.
 - If the user who submitted the PR is in that file it will be allowed.